pgsql-io/multicorn2/README.md

 Multicorn Python3 Foreign Data Wrapper (FDW) for Postgresql.
 Tested on Linux w/ Python 3.9-3.13 & Postgres 14-18.

+Our latest release is v3.2 and it supports basic pushdown for offset/limit.
-Our latest prod release, v3.1, supports thru pg18 (and has some testing against Python 3.13).
+Release v3.1 supports thru pg18 (and has some testing against Python 3.13).
 Newest versions of major linux distro's (Ubuntu 24.04 & EL10) ship with Python 3.12 so sticking with using 3.12 (instead of 3.13) is advised in the short run.
 Python 3.9 is already deprecated by the CPython community and will soon be unsupported by this extension; use 3.10 thru 3.12 instead.